 Finger Pressure treats the whole person where body, spirit, and mind Come Together.
 This is called the Bodymind.

-Integrative Acupressure calms the spirit, balances the emotions, and soothes tensions in the bodymind.
+Integrative Acupressure is specialized bodywork which calms the spirit, balances the emotions, and soothes tensions in the bodymind.
 Acupressure is pleasant and deeply relaxing and works at the somato-emotional connection.

 Benefits of Acupressure

 Acupressure massage assists the Qi, the body's natural energy to flow in a balanced and free way.
 Chinese texts say that blocked Qi produces pain and discomfort and weakens our natural defenses.

 - Calms the Spirit

 - Balances the Emotions (this is the somato-emotional part)